 Although the 1931 and 2003 ends are identical, for most of the highway's life the route had two more blocks to go through downtown Garwin.
 For now, I don't have any shots from a regular day, so here's what it looked like as a rainy RAGBRAI breakfast was winding down.

 WEST End: 4-way stop, 3rd St., Garwin, Tama County

 Highway 229 was Tama County's only remaining spur after 318 (Clutier) and 171 (Elberon) fell victim to the First Great Decommissioning.
 The westernmost two blocks were dropped after a project in 1975, making it one of the very few routes to have its city endpoint changed in the 1970s.

 The pickup truck has just started on 229.
 This part of the street, for another two blocks behind this picture, isn't actually part of a county road; see below.

-County Road T47 comes from the south, turns east just before entering the city limits, and then turns back northwest along a road that must have run beside the railroad tracks.
-Since E27 doesn't go east of this intersection, though, E27's actually redundantly multiplexed for a mile and a half to the west.
-Now that 229 has been replaced by E29, this redundant multiplex could theoretically be removed and the county road layout would still make sense.
+County Road T47 comes from the south, turns east just before entering the city limits, and then turns back northwest along a road that would have run beside the railroad tracks.
+Since E27 didn't go east from here, the left looked the same before 2003 with the E29 shield added later.